programminghistorian/jekyll/en/editor-guidelines.md

 # Managing Editor Checklist

-The Managing Editor is responsible for moving the files to the main website via a pull request.
-This is also a chance for the managing editor to familiarize him/herself with the new lesson, and to quickly check that everything looks ok.
+The Managing Editor is responsible for carefully checking the lesson to make sure it adheres to all of our policies and requirements.
+If the lesson does not meet these requirements it should be referred back to the editor for further revision.
+This is a crucial part of the editorial workflow.
+Once the Managing Editor is satisfied that the lesson meets our standards, it is his/her role to move the files to the main website via a pull request.

-## 1) Look over the submission preview
+## 1) Carefully check the submission preview

-Check the submission preview for any obvious errors such as broken images or strange formatting.
-Inform the editor of any mistakes, which they are responsible for getting fixed.
+Check the submission preview for any errors or failures to meet our publication guidelines.
+Refer any issues back to the editor.

 ## 2) Move the Files